jgarcia2411/Jose-Garcia-Portfolio/README.md

 ## Who am I?
 I am a **Data Analyst and Machine Learning Enthusiast.** I strongly believe data is the most valuable asset and can unlock challenges across industries.
 My passion to learn new skills and my curiousity motivated me to pursue a master's in Data Analytics, and explore different applications of Data Science across different challenges.

 Outside of work, I practice climbing, hiking and running.
-These activities has provide me the mentality to always go outside my confort zone and challenge myself.
+These activities give me the mentality to always go outside my confort zone and challenge myself.

 [Find me on LinkedIn](https://www.linkedin.com/in/jlgarciajose/)